solaimanhridoy/LearnPostgreSQl/README.md

 #### UNIQUE CONSTRAINTS

-To set other fields or columns allowed for only unique value that means there can not be any duplicate value in a column, we can use `UNIQUE` CONSTRAINT.
+To set other fields or columns allowed for the only unique value that means there can not be any duplicate value in a column, we can use `UNIQUE` CONSTRAINT.

 Let's make `email` column as `UNIQUE` constraint, type this: